HRizwan1/2019-team-06f/reports/sprint-03/report.md

   ![sflow](images/sflow.png "Site Flow Diagram")

 11. Management of Visio Diagram:
-  <p>Diagrams managed on a weekly basis and updates are made by the UI/UX leader and Project Manager.
+  <p>Diagrams are managed on a weekly basis, with continual updates by the UI/UX leader and Project Manager.
 A tool that we are using to create diagrams is LucidChart and Draw.io.</p>

   ![lucidchart](images/lucidchart.png "Lucidchart")

 12. Management of project progress:

   <p> All the communication and update processes for this project are done through Slack.
 We have integrated Github on Slack so that commits are shown immediately in order to update the team on any changes made.
 We are keeping track of our to-do, in-progress and done tasks through Trello.
-Upon the completion of the task, the person assigned to that task moves the card to the done section.
+Upon the completion of a task, the person assigned to that task moves the card to the done section.
 We are keeping in contact throughout the duration of the sprint via Slack to update each other on accomplishments/issues.</p>

   * Trello: